 - Iceland is super safe

 Oh, it feels so good to be in such a safe place.
-You do not have to worry about misplacing your place or leaving valuables on your car.
+You do not have to worry about misplacing your purse or leaving valuables in your car.
 I am not saying you should not care about these things but you are going to notice right away how much joy it can be felt when you are in a place where your life and property is not at risk because of the presence of other humans.

 - At the same time, Iceland can be dangerous and cruel